yoyow-org/yoyow-node-sdk/middleware/README-EN.md

       code: res_code,
       message: res_message,
       data: {
-        sign: result of sign,
+        sign: the result of sign,
         time: operation time in ms,
         platform: yoyow id of the platform owner,
-        url: authorizing url of wallet
+        url: authorizing URL of wallet
       }
     }